 The Mocona Falls almost seems to defy logic.

-It's a waterfall that's an incredible mile-and-a-half long and forms when water levels lower along a split-level channel on the Uruguay River in Argentina, close to the border with Brazil.
+The 2.4 kilometre-long waterfall forms when water levels lower along a split-level channel on the Uruguay River in Argentina, close to the border with Brazil.

 The effect is of a river falling sideways — and it looks like a feature on an alien planet.

 The waterfall, which is only visible for about 250 days per year, is almost 12 metres high in places.

 When the water levels are a bit higher, the river becomes rapids at this point.